 In the 90s, Owen and his friend went to the Great American Beer Festival in Denver, Colorado.
 They were so impressed with the event that they thought that a festival in Athens might have a chance at success, considering the rise in popularity of craft beers at that time.
 Owen recalls, “We had no idea how difficult running a beer festival would be, and it looked like the first year would be our last.”
-What started as a small idea between two friends turned into one of the most successful beer festivals in the southeast, with the 22nd Annual Classic City Brew Fest coming up April 9, 2017 at Graduate Athens.
+What started as a small idea between two friends turned into one of the most successful beer festivals in the southeast, with the 24th Annual Classic City Brew Fest coming up April 7, 2018 at the Cotton Press.

 What’s unique about this particular beer festival is that "every room has its own atmosphere, beer selection, and flavor.”
 The most popular area is the Cask Ale Pavillon, where guests will find 30 unique beers with special flavors and ingredients.
 Crowds at Classic City Brew Fest are kept small to minimize crowding and keep the focus where it should be—on the beer!
 This year the Welfare Liners will be performing at the festival during the beer sampling.
 A lot of great things can be said about Class City Brew Fest but, “people must come out and experience it on their own to really appreciate the quality of this great craft beer festival,” says Owen.

 What’s Next in Athens